 A typical solar PV panel measures around 1m x 1.6m and will generate between 250 and 350W depending on the panel.

-A typical solar array (a few panels together) will have a peak output of around 4kWp so you would expect an array to typically have between 12 and 16 panels.
+A typical solar array (the name used for a collection of panels together) will have a peak output of around 4kWp, so you would expect an array to typically have between 12 and 16 panels.

 How Long Do Solar PV Panels Last?

 There are solar PV panels that are operating today that are over 50 years old.
-The accepted useful life expectancy of a solar PV panel is around 25 years with an average generation decrease of around 0.5% per year.
+The accepted useful life expectancy of a solar PV panel is, however, around 25 years with an average generation decrease of around 0.5% per year.